Cryptostylis leptochila

-Cryptostylis leptochila, commonly known as the small tongue orchid, is a species of orchid that is endemic to eastern Australia.
+Cryptostylis leptochila, commonly known as small tongue orchid, is a species of orchid that is endemic to eastern Australia.
 It has one to a few broad leaves and up to fifteen green flowers with a dark red labellum that has a black stripe and rows of black dots either side of the stripe.
 As with others in the genus, it is pollinated by male ichneumon wasps.